pazz/alot/docs/source/usage/modes/thread.rst

         path to save to

     optional arguments
-        :---all: save all attachments.
+        :---all: save all attachments

 .. _cmd.thread.select:

 .. describe:: select

-    select focussed element.
-The fired action depends on the focus:
+    select focussed element:
-        - if message summary, this toggles visibility of the message,
+        - if it is a message summary, toggle visibility of the message;
-        - if attachment line, this opens the attachment
+        - if it is an attachment line, open the attachment

 .. _cmd.thread.tag: